 The founding companies of Sandbox share ownership of the agency with Mark Anthony and John Hilbrich, industry veterans who helped create the new enterprise.
 All agreed the time was right to launch Sandbox as one integrated company, sharing a common name, culture and business philosophy.

-The new agency is headquartered in Chicago and led by an executive team composed of Kuchta and other owners of the new company.
-Each Sandbox location will retain its current staff and office space and continue serving its clients with no interruption.
+The new agency has headquarters in Chicago and is led by an executive team composed of Kuchta and other owners of the new company.
+Each Sandbox location will retain its current staff and office space, and continue serving its clients with no interruption.
 According to agency leaders, there are no client conflicts to address.

 “This is an exciting new stage in our evolution, a strategic move for our future,” Kuchta says.
 “Our focus is still on our clients, our people and our culture, but now we’re significantly more powerful.
 Our collective talent and resources allow us to compete with anyone on a global scale, and we’ve created an environment that lets us keep our identities and shape our future.
 Other agencies will likely join Sandbox, but the emphasis will never be on how big we are – it will always be about how great we can be, for our clients and for each other.”

 And Kuchta and Sandbox’s other leaders plan to expand the agency in the future.
 “We built it out of the four cornerstones, and we have plans to complement by finding similar agencies, successful independently owned agencies where the owners do not want to disappear, that they want to keep running the business they know and love,” he says.
 “We have our sights on a couple more but we are being pretty deliberate, we’re not racing to reach a size.
 We’re looking to expand what we have to offer and fill some holes.”